Both brands and shoppers are loving the wave of AR/VR as part of the shopping experience.

 Hyper-immersive AR filters are already available on Instagram, Facebook, TikTok, and Snapchat.

-They are highly customizable , cost-effective, and easily accessible.
+They are highly customizable, cost-effective, and easily accessible.

 You can use social media AR filters to introduce products and make shoppers aware of your products.

-If you're looking for more info about augmented reality: 1.
-Should eCommerce brands use AR?
-When it comes to AR, many brands ask,
+If you're looking for more info about augmented reality:

 Is it worth it?